MauKMu/homework-3-case-study/README.md

 - We use `modAdjTime = mod(adjTime, 2.0 * PI)` to get a value to tell us where we are in the animation, regardless of how many animation cycle have been performed.
 - We limit the flipping animation to `modAdjTime` in `[PI * 0.5, PI * 1.5]` so that it only happens when the ellipse is mostly drawn.
 - We scale Y by dividing it by `cos(modAdjTIme * 4.0)`.
 Using `modAdjTime` as the time parameter ensures it's consistent across animations.
 Multiplying it by 4 has two desired effects: it makes the flip happen multiple times per animation cycle, and it ensures the scaling begins and ends with a identity scale (i.e. scaling by 1), since the animation starts at `PI * 0.5` (`PI * 0.5 * 4 = PI * 2`, so `cos()` returns 1) and ends at `PI * 1.5` (`PI * 1.5 * 4 = PI * 6`, so `cos()` returns 1).
-    - The 4 factor can be tweaked, but this requires changes to the extremes of the `[PI * 0.5, PI * 1.5]` range.
+    - The 4 factor can be tweaked, but this requires changes to the extremes of the `[PI * 0.5, PI * 1.5]` range, unless you "tweak" it to another multiple of 4.

 # External References